-Mondays, 3pm-5pm, in person in Grainger 3115 Wednesdays, 3pm-5pm, in person in Grainger 3115 Fridays, 8am-10am, online (link on Canvas)
+Tuesdays, 3pm-5pm, online Wednesdays, 4pm-6pm, in person in Grainger 5151A Fridays, 10am-11:15am, in person in Grainger 5151A

 Course objective

 This course covers the fundamentals and goals of corporate finance and describes how those fundamentals are applied in practice.
 This is a hands-on class with a heavy emphasis on quantitative applications.